Qu4Z/wwvim/README.md

 TODO
 ----

+ - Documentation
+ - Make shortcuts work in visual-mode
+ - Find a way to deal with the markdown/wiki filetype issue (ie a file can only have one type)
  - Highlighting of WikiWords (and possibly detect which entries already)
- - Find a way to deal with the markdown/wiki filetype issue (ie a file can only have one type)
  - Bug fixes